NathanKlineInstitute/Load_NWB_MoBI/README.md

 ---
 ## Other Attributes
-There are other attributes within each dataset
+There are other attributes within each dataset, `.data` is just one of them.
-`.data` is just one of them
+`.timestamps` gives the timestamp of each data point.
-`.timestamps` gives the timestamp of each data point For the EEG data specifically, `.electrodes[:]`can be used to display the entire table of electrodes detailing informations such as the general location of each electrode, the coordinates of the electrode in mm,
+For the EEG data specifically, `.electrodes[:]`can be used to display the entire table of electrodes detailing informations such as the general location of each electrode, the coordinates of the electrode in mm,